wamp-proto/wamp-proto/rfc/text/advanced/ap_authentication_scram.md

 The PBKDF2 key derivation function, defined in [RFC2898](https://tools.ietf.org/html/rfc2898), is used with SHA-256 as the pseudorandom function (PRF).

-The PDBKDF2 hash is computed using the folowing parameters:
+The PDBKDF2 hash is computed using the following parameters:

 * `CHALLENGE.Details.salt` as the cryptographic salt,
 * `CHALLENGE.Details.iterations` as the iteration count, and,